-The LPHS showed moderate activity in the evaluation of population health services.
+The LPHS showed significant activity in the quality of population health services.
 Examples of evaluations discussed by the group include immunization programs, server training, and substance abuse programs.
-Moderate activity level was also shown in evaluation of personal health services.

-The biggest gap identified by the group was the accessibility and delivery of mental health services.
+However, improvements needed to be made in evaluation of personal health services.
+The group noted that the whole purpose of doing an evaluation was to improve the quality of services which was not being done fully.
+The assessments need to be repeated periodically and lessons learned should be shared and acted upon to improve the overall quality of services in the community.